jackyt1010/toxic-it-guy.github.io/content/post/CSAW CTF Qualification Round 2022 Crypto Writeup.md

 Would you like to go again? ( Y/N )
 ```

-We now have a pair of plaintext and ciphertext under the simple XOR encryption scheme, we may just simply use the propoerties of XOR
+We now have a pair of plaintext and ciphertext under the simple XOR encryption scheme, we may just simply use the properties of XOR
 to recover the key.Then, we use the acquired key to decrypt the encryted password lists:
 encrypted_passwords.txt
 ```